 For verifying HTTPS for regular links please visit our documentation on Setting Up HTTPS Link Tracking.
 If you also need to support links to iOS or Android apps, our documentation on setting up Setting Up Universal Links would be more appropriate.

-Do I need to set up authentication if I’m using a custom SMTP?
+Do I need to authenticate my domain if I’m using a custom SMTP?

 How do I verify my records are there?

-On the Email Deliverability page, we’ll show you the verification status of any domains you’ve added, like this:
+On the Email Deliverability page, we’ll show you the verification status of any domains you’ve added.

 How do I add another “From Address”?